Neloy-Barman/Blender-Artworks/Objects_Creation.md

 * Create a tree tob using **Screw** modifier.
 * To create **Mud** within **tob**, duplicate the tob and apply **Screw** modifier.
 Then join the top vertices to create a face.
 Now move or scale vertices to get the desired shape.

+## Photo Frame
+* You can add image as plane and place it in the desired place.
+* If you don't want to create a seperate frame for the image, then you just can **Extrude** the image and make it look like a frame.
+* Then you can play with the **Roughness** value to give it glossyness or not.